Advanced Estate Tax Planning for

 Planning for estate and gift taxes can be a challenge, especially when the tax exemptions between the federal government and Massachusetts differ and the laws keep changing.
 At Baker Law Group P.C., we have the experience in helping high net worth individuals develop complete estate plans which consider the ever-changing climate for estate taxes and gift taxes, through advanced estate planning techniques.

-Estate Plans for Couples and Individuals with $1 Million and Greater in Assets
+Estate with $1 Million and Greater in Assets

 Capital Gains, Inheritance Taxes and Lifetime Gifting Strategies